What is VeChain (VET)? A beginner’s guide

 From supply chain management to decentralised applications, here’s your ultimate guide to the VeChain platform and VET tokens.

-With a long list of corporate partners and a native token (VET) that’s grown into one of the world’s top 20 largest cryptocurrencies by market cap (at the time of writing), VeChain is a blockchain platform that’s generated plenty of hype in recent times.
+With a long list of corporate partners and a native token (VET) that’s grown into one of the world’s top larger cryptocurrencies by market cap (at the time of writing), VeChain is a blockchain platform that’s generated plenty of hype.
 Focused on data management and Internet of Things (IoT) solutions, and with plans to evolve into a platform for decentralised applications (dapps) as well, VeChain offers a wide range of real-world use cases.